jasonchandler3245643/StatsProjectOne/Monte Carlo Birthday Game/README.md

 This program uses Monte Carlo simulation to calculate the probability that at least two people in an arbitrary group size share the same birthday.
+Passing an int through the BirthdayGame constructor
+picks the group size. <br>

-It plots the data in excel!
+The program plots the data in excel. <br>
 I used Apache poi to make the first column the trial number and the second column the probability (in decimal form) that at least two share the same bday.
 I used an array to track changs in the number of simulation wins.
-I divided that number by the simulation number, or the row number.<br>
+I divided that number by the simulation number (the row number) to get the probability.<br>

 As expected, the program produces that the odds two people